quadram-institute-bioscience/QuaTradis/README.md

 - `-u $(id -u ${USER}):$(id -g ${USER})` Run container as the current host user.
 This stops all generated files being owned by root.
 - `-v /home/ubuntu/data:/data` Mount the local directory `/home/ubuntu/data` to `/data` in the container.
 Change the first half of the parameter as necessary to mount in your data files.

-Feel free to replace the `bacteria_tradis` script with whatever script you wish to use in this package, and provide whatever argument make sense for that script.
+Replace `<program and args>` with whatever script you wish to use in this package, and provide whatever arguments make sense for that script.

 ## Contributing